Initial Month of Eligibility

 When determining eligibility for an initial application, consider eligibility factors for the fiscal month of application and the following fiscal month.

-- If the SNAP unit is ineligible for the month of application but eligible for the following fiscal month, authorize a full month's benefits for the following fiscal month.
+- If the SNAP household is ineligible for the month of application but eligible for the following fiscal month, authorize a full month's benefits for the following fiscal month.
 The following fiscal month is the first month of the approval period.